kgoldman/acs/acs/README.txt

 > cd .../tpm2/acs

-For TPM 2.0
+For TPM 2.0 client and server

 > make

-	The makefile assumes that the TSS library libtss.so is in ../utils and makes a link.
-If the TSS is installed somewhere else, either copy libtss.so here or make a link to it.

-The server supports TPM 1.2 and TPM 2.0.

-For additional TPM 1.2 client
+For TPM 1.2 client (requires TPM 1.2 / TPM 2.0 server)

 > make -f makefiletpm12

+For TPM 1.2 and TPM 2.0 client and TPM 1.2 / TPM 2.0 server

+> make -f makefiletpmc

+	These notes are not required once the TSS is instlled in the system area through a package manager.

+	The makefile assumes that the TSS include and library directories are in ../utils.
+If not, specify that [path].

+	> setenv CPATH [path-to]/tpm2/utils
+	> setenv LIBRARY_PATH [path-to]/tpm2/utils

+	For TPM 1.2

+	> setenv CPATH [path-to]/tpm2/utils:[path-to]/tpm2/utils12

 Provision the RSA EK Certificate CA Signing Key